isomerpages/moe-queenstownsec/pages/Learning Spaces @ QTSS.md

 tables, enabling seamless transitions between individual work and group collaboration.
 This adaptability encourages students to engage more actively in their learning whilst developing crucial teamwork and communication skills.
-The introduction of short-throw whiteboards has revolutionised classroom presentations, replacing corner-mounted projection screens with technology that provides clearer visibility for all students and allows teachers to annotate content effortlessly during lessons.</p>
+The introduction of short-throw whiteboards has enhanced classroom presentations, replacing corner-mounted projection screens with technology that provides clearer visibility for all students and allows teachers to annotate content effortlessly during lessons.</p>
 <p>A key innovation is the mobile teacher table equipped with wireless projection
 capabilities.
 This feature liberates educators from being confined to the front of the classroom, enabling them to move freely amongst students to